-A parenting plan is a written document prepared by your lawyer, which spells out the rights and responsibility of each parent in the raising of the children after the divorce has ended.
+A parenting plan is a written document prepared by your Dayton child custody attorney, which spells out the rights and responsibility of each parent in the raising of the children after the divorce has ended.

 Whether you are involved in a contested custody dispute or you and your spouse wish to reach an agreement on the raising of your children after the end of the marriage, you will need to decide on a parenting plan.
 In Ohio there are many forms of custody, including shared parenting, sole custody, etc. However, each of these forms of custody involves a parenting plan.

 Often parents disagree over the name of the custodial relationship without ever having truly considered the nature of the parenting plan.
 Prior to concerning yourself with what to call it, focus first on what “it” will be.
 No matter what form of custody you end up choosing all must have a parenting plan and all parenting plans involve three main elements, which must be decided either by the parents or the courts.

 The three primary elements of all parenting plans in Ohio are as follows:

 Regardless of what type of custody, regardless of what sort of visitation, the fact is that kids need to live somewhere.
 They need a base, a room, and a place that they call home.
 While many types of parenting plans involve significant time with each parent all the parenting plans must designate a primary residence for the children, if only to determine where the children go to school.
 Once it is determined what the children’s primary residence will be certain natural designations follow; Once we know where the kids will be living, we know where they will be going to school, we know who will be primarily responsible for their day-to-day needs, etc.